slarmoo/.github/profile/html/media/media.md

 To include a video in your content you use the `video` element and specify the `src` attribute with the URL to the source video.
 Like the audio element you can include the `controls` or `autoplay` attributes.

+> [!NOTE]
-⚠ Note that you may need to include the `crossorigin="anonymous"` attribute if you are requesting files from a different domain than the one serving your content.
+> You may need to include the `crossorigin="anonymous"` attribute if you are requesting files from a different domain than the one serving your content.

 ```html
 <video controls width="300" crossorigin="anonymous">